Cosmetic Dentistry involves improving the aesthetics of your teeth, whether that's by means of teeth whitening, implants, crowns, or fillings.

 Covers dental implants

-At Martina Lavery Dental, we offer dental crowns in various materials including porcelain, metal porcelain blends, and full gold crowns.
-Our team of specialists will discuss the benefits of each material and advise on the best choice for your personal needs.
+At Martina Dental, we offer dental crowns in various materials including porcelain, metal porcelain blends, and full gold crowns.
+Our team will discuss the benefits of each material and advise on the best choice for your personal needs.

 Dr. Martina is skilled at delivering anaesthetic both safely and comfortably.
-Her gentle approach and kind nature make dentistry a positive experience for all patients in our Winston Hills studio.
+Her gentle approach and kind nature make dentistry a positive experience for all patients in our Baulkham Hills Clinic.

 When placing a crown, the procedure is similar whether you are receiving a single-unit crown or a bridge.
-Dr. Martina will prepare the tooth by removing decay, as well as any damaged or unstable tooth structure.
+Dr. Martina will prepare the tooth.
 She will then take an impression of your teeth for the precise design and fitting of your crown.

 We will place a temporary crown to protect your damaged tooth while our local dental lab makes your final restoration.
 Once we receive your completed personalised restoration, Dr. Martina will bond it to your tooth.